Evidence For Evolution Webquest Answers

 Biogeography, the study of the geographical distribution of species, provides strong support for evolution.
 The distribution of organisms across the globe reflects their evolutionary history and the geological processes that have shaped their dispersal.

 • Continental Drift: The theory of continental drift, which describes the movement of Earth's continents over millions of years, explains the distribution of similar species on continents that were once connected.
-For example, the presence of marsupials in Australia and South America, which were once part of the supercontinent Gondwana, reflects their shared evolutionary ancestry.
+Here's one way to look at it: the presence of marsupials in Australia and South America, which were once part of the supercontinent Gondwana, reflects their shared evolutionary ancestry.

 • Island Biogeography: Islands provide excellent natural laboratories for studying evolution.
 Island species often show unique adaptations to their isolated environments, and their evolutionary relationships can be traced to their mainland ancestors.
 The process of adaptive radiation, where a single ancestral species diversifies into multiple species occupying different ecological niches, is readily observable on islands.
 Darwin's finches in the Galapagos Islands are a classic example of this phenomenon.